Published By Janet Gershen-Siegel at August 8th, 2019

-You must have a total of at least five (5) Net 30 day pay accounts reporting although eight (8) are better, to move onto the next tier.
+You must have a total of at least three Net 30 day pay accounts reporting, to move on.

-As soon as you have 10 – 15 accounts, you can begin to get approval for fleet credit and auto vehicle financing.
+As soon as you have more accounts, you can begin to get approval for fleet credit and auto vehicle financing.
 You must have at least one account with a $10,000 high credit limit to get authorization for most fleet credit sources.